ebu/PlugIt/docs/new-plugit-service.md

     </VirtualHost>

-In the `config.py` file you use on your server, don't forget to set `DEBUG  = False`.
+In the `config.py` file you used by the Service, don't forget to set `DEBUG  = False`.